Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 # Monthly Challenge Facilitators Handbook

 Thanks for volunteering to facilitate our monthly challenges!
-The Monthly Challenge Team Leads and Community Maintainers are always here to answer your questions and support you, so please reach out anytime!

 Most of our challenges have been created, and the directions and structure are available in the monthly challenge folders and on the website.
+The Monthly Challenge Team Leads and Community Maintainers are always here to answer your questions and support you, so please reach out anytime.

-The Monthly Challenge team abides by Virtual Coffee [Code of Conduct](https://virtualcoffee.io/code-of-conduct/).
+The Monthly Challenge Team abides by Virtual Coffee [Code of Conduct](https://virtualcoffee.io/code-of-conduct/).
 Please take a moment to read it.

 ## Table of Contents